hyperglyph/hyperglyph/spec/glyph_spec.rst

 binary data can be attached to an object, to enable requests to stream large data, similar to multipart handling.

+client code should be able to send a filehandle as an argument, and server code should expect blobs as a filehandle like

 this is done through blobs and chunks. a blob is a placeholder for the content, and chunks appear after the root object. a client can return multiple blobs, which will have seperate chunks attached.